mirrakannappan123/OpenFlights/README.md

 This file parses through the openflights data and cleans the data as its parsing.

 ### LatLong.cpp
-This file calulate the distance given the latitutde and longitude.
+This file calulates the distance given the latitutde and longitude.

 ### main.cpp
 This file is main executable file that will allow the user to input the two airport ID's to find the shortest path.